david-div/user-flag-app/PLAN.md

 It could be worth translating the message and then making the call to the scoring service with that response.
 This would reduce the need to map back to a list.

+TODO:

+- Map from csv input to UserMessage
+    - and fix those tests
+- Integration tests
+    - Unit and integration tests using the same file...? or producing the same output file?
+    - Actually - I can set that in the constructor for the unit test
+- Mock the latency
+- Filter out duplicates?
+- Logging
+- Comments
+- Readme